a11yfirst/ckeditor-dev/custom/MAINTENANCE.md

    `git push # assumes a11yfirst-master is current branch`

-1. Follow the instructions in the `DISTRIBUTION.md` document to create a new distribution version of A11yFirst using CKBuilder.
-Note that CKBuilder will create a downloadable distribution based on the latest major version, which should correspond to the latest version in the `upstream/major` branch.
+1. Follow the instructions in the `DISTRIBUTION.md` document to create a new distribution version of A11yFirst using the CKEditor 4 Builder app.
+Note that the Builder app will create a downloadable distribution based on the latest major version, which should correspond to the latest version in the `upstream/major` branch.

 ## Notes